Great Teacher Onizuka: Manga

 The series was licensed in English by Tokyopop and was one of Tokyopop's first releases in the "Authentic Manga" lineup of titles using the Japanese right-to-left reading style.
 In doing so the artwork remained unchanged from the original compared to previous publishing methods.
-The twenty-five volumes were published between April 23, 2002, and August 9, 2005.
+The 25 volumes were published between April 23, 2002, and August 9, 2005.
 Kodansha USA republished the series digitally on February 2, 2022.

-Sequels and spin-off
+Sequels and spin-offs

 A side story series, titled GTO: 14 Days in Shonan, was serialized in Weekly Shōnen Magazine from June 10, 2009, to September 14, 2011.
-Kodansha compiled its chapters into nine tankōbon volumes, released from October 16, 2009 to November 17, 2011.

 A three-chapter spin-off, titled Black Diamond, was later published in Weekly Shōnen Magazine in November 2011.

 A spin-off manga, titled GT-R, focused on Onizuka's friend Ryūji Danma, was published in Weekly Shōnen Magazine from June 27 to October 3, 2012.
-Kodansha published a compiled tankōbon volume on November 16, 2012.
+Kodansha collected its chapters in a single tankōbon volume, released on November 16, 2012.

 A sequel, titled GTO: Paradise Lost, started in Kodansha's seinen manga magazine Weekly Young Magazine on April 14, 2014.
-The manga went on hiatus in June 2015 and resumed publication in December of the same year.
-The series' first part finished in October 2017, and went on hiatus due to a staff shortage.
-The manga resumed its publication on May 27, 2019.
-Kodansha has compiled its chapters into individual tankōbon volumes.
-The first volume was published on August 6, 2014.
-As of July 6, 2020, thirteen volumes have been published.

-In North America, Vertical announced the English-language release of GTO: 14 Days in Shonan in May 2011.
-The nine volumes were published from January 31, 2012 to May 28, 2013.
-Crunchyroll published GTO: Paradise Lost digitally in English.
-In April 2017, Kodansha USA announced the digital release of the manga.
+A spin-off, titled GTU: Ikari no Death Yamada (GTU -怒りのDEATH山田-), started on Hero's Inc.'s Comiplex website on October 18, 2024.

 Anime

-A 43-episode anime adaption was produced by Studio Pierrot and directed by Noriyuki Abe, was broadcast on Fuji TV from June 30, 1999, to September 24, 2000.
-Yoshiyuki Suga provided scripts, having also written scripts for the live-action adaption.
+A 43-episode anime television series adaptation was produced by Studio Pierrot and directed by Noriyuki Abe, was broadcast on Fuji TV from June 30, 1999, to September 24, 2000.
+Yoshiyuki Suga provided scripts, having also written scripts for the live-action adaptation.

 Tokyopop licensed the series for release in North America and released it across 10 DVDs between March 22, 2002, and September 16, 2003, and for American TV broadcast on Showtime's SHONext channel in 2004 and Comcast's Anime Selects on Demand network in 2006.
-The series was re-released in a 7-disc box set by Discotek Media on September 24, 2013.
+The series was re-released in a seven-disc box set by Discotek Media on September 24, 2013.
 Crunchyroll began streaming the series in January 2015.
+Netflix began streaming the series in April 2024.